 As we welcome the community back to the Y, we want to assure you that safety remains our top priority.
 We have taken all necessary steps to ensure the safety of our members, program participants, volunteers and staff.
 This means things will look and feel a little different.
 When you come back to the Y, this is what you can expect:

-- Valparaiso Family YMCA Members only will be allowed in the facility during Stages 3 & 4.
+- Valparaiso Family YMCA Members only will be allowed in the facility through Stage 5.
 State-wide reciprocity, Buddy Passes, and Guest Passes are suspended at this time.

 - Be sure to bring a re-usable water bottle - our water fountains will be closed in most stages in accordance with state guidelines.
 Water bottle filling stations will remain open with sanitization.